ClickHouse/ClickHouse/docs/en/sql-reference/statements/attach.md

 └──────┴────┘
 ```

-**With specify table UUID** (Only for `Atomic` database)
+### With Specified Table UUID {#attach-with-specified-uuid}

+This query creates a new table with provided structure and attaches data from the table with the specified UUID.
+It is supported by the [Atomic](../../engines/database-engines/atomic.md) database engine.

+**Syntax**

 ```sql
 ATTACH TABLE name UUID '<uuid>' (col1 Type1, ...)
 ```

-It creates new table with provided structure and attaches data from table with the specified UUID.

 ## Attach Existing Dictionary {#attach-existing-dictionary}

+Attaches a previously detached dictionary.

 **Syntax**